Tag Archives: Mushroom

 Warm the oil in a pan over medium heat

-• Add cinnamon stick.
+• Add ginger, garlic and cinnamon stick.
+Cook for half a minute.

 • Add rice and make sure it is fully coated with onion/oil mix